mozilla/build-a-b/apps/web/README.md

 - Turbopack for faster builds and HMR
 - Tailwind CSS v4 for utility-first styling
 - HeroUI for pre-built UI components
-- LaunchDarkly for feature gating
+- Vercel Flags SDK for gating
-- NextAuth for authentication
 - Sanity CMS for content management

 ## Styling